Why Does My Tattoo Look Wet?

 What A Wet Tattoo Might Mean

-To understand what a wet tattoo means in terms of the longer healing process, you have to understand what’s happening with your body’s natural healing response to your new tattoo.
+To comprehend what a wet tattoo means, you have to understand what’s happening with your body’s natural healing response to your new tattoo.
 Call it body art, call it a tattoo, call it a skin illustration.
 Any tattoo, large or small, is a sustained, traumatic skin injury.

 You’re subjecting your skin to countless tiny needle pricks, often for hours at a time.
-If you’ve gone all-in and gotten a larger or more elaborate tattoo, you’re going to be in the chair for days, weeks, or months until everything is over.
+If you’ve gone all-in and have gotten a larger or more elaborate tattoo, you’re going to be in the chair for days, weeks or months until your tattoo is complete.